Although Darren was interested in

 The Psychology of Killing

-to one day make a feature film, however, he simply
+one day make a feature film, however, he simply

 didn't know where to start.

-then realised the most logical course of action was
+soon realised the most logical course of action was

 to combine two of his short films into a single, full